COMPASS-DOE/TEMPEST-1-porewater/README.md

 | arrow | Not installed; version unverified | ggmcmc | Not installed; version unverified |
 | janitor | Not installed; version unverified | jags | Unresolved package call; see below |

-R's package installer also resolves transitive dependencies.
-This is a direct-dependency inventory, not a complete environment lockfile. `BHM/1 Data Vis.R` currently contains `library(jags)`; the verified JAGS interface is `rjags`, and the intended package call requires author confirmation before a clean-session run.
-JAGS itself and an R package named `jags` are not interchangeable.

 ## 2. Installation guide